microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/compliantnetworknamedlocation.md

 ---
 title: "compliantNetworkNamedLocation resource type"
-description: "Represents a Microsoft Entra ID named location defined by global secure access.
+description: "Represents a Microsoft Entra ID named location defined by Global Secure Access.
 Named locations are custom rules that define network locations that can then be used in a Conditional Access policy."
 author: "ckeatss"
 ms.localizationpriority: medium
 ms.subservice: "entra-global-secure-access"